FrankBeatrice/Kymssite/content/articles/tribetokes-adjustable-voltage-pen.md

 ![](https://lh3.googleusercontent.com/PngnMqHE-zB08DAhrqnNhhgrcXQINT6TR1yrEFpq-dicQ1fYvuWHpiT00g6FtAMb8f2pvtZJBORe5b9wQGMk_nkB3oA5gTmUIACeszdNPAT_sOaiXsV0RvWdeyT6D9H-6HN9Sw4 =384x432)

 Overall, I found Jade to be funny, entertaining and informative.
 I can’t stress the vital role that she plays as an advocate and teacher in the community.
-Rx Mary Jade started as a self-help mission that has overpoured and in the most wonderful way possible.
+Rx Mary Jade started as a self-help mission that has over poured and in the most wonderful way possible.
 Jade spreads knowledge and wellness everywhere she goes, and she does it with a smile on her face and kindness and love in her heart.
 I could not be more thankful for having crossed paths with such a vibrant and kind soul.
 At the end of the day, Rx Mary Jade isn’t a business or brand that is just in it for the money, but in it for the genuine well-being of others and putting the knowledge and tools in the hands of people who need it most.

 You can find out more about upcoming events by clicking here: [http://www.rxmaryjade.com/upcoming-events](http://www.rxmaryjade.com/upcoming-events "http://www.rxmaryjade.com/upcoming-events")